Computer Science Program Objectives and Outcomes

 that students acquire in their matriculation through the degree program.

-Student outcomes of the Computer Science program adapted 2017*
+Student Outcomes of the Computer Science Program

 Upon graduation students will have: